coddingtonbear/jirafs/docs/source/commands.rst

 not yet set one, you will be asked to specify one.

-Although by default, the issue will be cloned into a folder matching the name of the issue, you may specify a path into which the issue should be cloned.
+Although by default, the issue will be cloned into a folder matching the name of the issue, you may specify a path into which the issue should be cloned by specifying an additional parameter (``PATH`` in the example forms above).

 ``commit``
 ----------